 Since the 1970s the Society has been in the forefront of ecologically sustainable development advocating for waste management, recycling and composting and water management.
 The Society supported restrictions on inappropriate development and freeways that degraded residential and bushland areas.
 We were early advocates for the creation of the Lane Cove Plaza by road closure.

-The Society has helped the development of two well – known associations: The Better Planning Network and the Coal and Gas Watch which has a page on this website.
+The Society has helped the development of two well – known associations: The Better Planning Network and the Coal and Gas Watch.
+Click on their logos below for more information.

 The aims of the society